Material: Cat's Eye Evergreen Jade™ (Nephrite)

 From the second discovery of its kind on Bull Trout Jade's claims near Darrington, Washington comes this jewelry-grade "cat's eye jade."
 As the name suggests, this material has a distinct alignment in its fibers that causes a "cat's eye" effect across the surface of properly cut and oriented cabochons.
-This is a massive piece of rough, suitable for an entire line of cabochons.
-There are several fractures in this piece that delineate its individual "seeds," though the spaces between the fractures are generally very large, so isolating fracture-free material for cabochons will not be difficult.
+This is a large piece of rough, suitable for a large number of cabochons.
+There are several fractures in this piece that delineate its individual "seeds," though the spaces between the fractures are quite large, so isolating fracture-free material for cabochons should not be difficult.

 For information on this material and others at wholesale prices, contact us through etsy or at info [!at] washingtonjade.com.
 Don't forget to visit www.washingtonjade.com for information on all of our available materials.

 We ship worldwide using USPS flat rate shipping boxes.
 For larger items requiring freight shipping, prices are approximate (based on estimated pricing for the Western continental United States) and will be recalculated based on your location.

 - Digital downloads

 - Intimate items (for health/hygiene reasons)

 Few know of the quality of the nephrite jades found in Washington.
 A handful of experienced and gifted collectors searching the rivers and streams find some of the world’s most beautiful and rarest varieties of nephrite jade; however, the treacherous mountains and heavy rainforests have conspired to keep the sources largely hidden.
 But gem grade nephrite jade is only found in special places.
 After several years we have learned a few of the secrets to finding these places.